douglaswelcome/hs-mjml-email-engine/README.md

 # Well Hello There

-This is a little template builder for Samasource using MJML.
+This is a little template builder for Hubspot using MJML.
 Really Simple to use.
 Let's get started.

 ### First Time Here?
 1. Clone Repo